Instant Pot Black Eyed Peas Curry (Indian Lobia Curry)

 - 1.5 cups dried black eyed peas

-- 2 tsp oil - I used mustard oil
+- 2 tsp oil of choice - I used mustard oil

 - 1 tsp cumin seeds